crim-ca/weaver/docs/source/processes.rst

 This kind of process corresponds to a *traditional* :term:`WPS` :term:`XML` or :term:`JSON` endpoint (depending of supported version) prior to :ref:`proc_wps_rest` specification.
-When an |ogc-api-proc|_ description is deployed in `Weaver` using an URL reference to an WPS-1/2 process through the use of a :ref:`app_pkg_wps` requirement, `Weaver` parses and converts the :term:`XML` or :term:`JSON` body of the :term:`WPS` response and registers the process locally.
+When an |ogc-api-proc|_ description is deployed in `Weaver` using an URL reference to an WPS-1/2 process through the use of a :ref:`app_pkg_wps1` requirement, `Weaver` parses and converts the :term:`XML` or :term:`JSON` body of the :term:`WPS` response and registers the process locally.
 This allows a remote server offering limited functionalities (e.g.: no REST bindings supported) to provide them through `Weaver`.